The

 Get up early and grab breakfast on the way to the Sierra Madre Mountains to check out Hierve el Agua.

-After a short hike, you’ll discover what looks like a towering waterfall is actually an oddly calcified rock formation spilling out from minty green hilltop springs.
+After a bit of a hike through tough terrain, you’ll discover that what looks like a towering waterfall is actually a calcified rock formation spilling out from minty green hilltop springs.
 Make sure to bring a swimsuit; you’re more than welcome to pop in one of nature’s infinity pools and soak up some of the region’s most impressive panoramic views.

 Up next, you’re hitting the road and heading to Teotitlán, a village founded by indigenous Zapotec people in the 1400s.
 Grab lunch with a local family and learn the ins and outs of the arts and culture that have made this place famous.
 That afternoon, you’ll head back to Oaxaca City, where the evening is free for you to explore with friends.